CubicalBatch/deaddit/README.md

    python deaddit/loader.py --loop
    ```

+Sometime, it doesn't work because the LLM response didn't get parsed properly.
+Just re-run it

 ## Note

 The code is far from optimal.
 I do not intend to spend more time on it - but feel free to fork it and extend it if you want to.
 Some ideas for more features: